sovrin-foundation/SGF-v3/sbu/docs/index.md

 * Establish a governing board so no single organization owns the DID Ledger
 * Require adherences to a specific stack of open standards and protocols

 To meet these requirements, the SBU is an independently operated Peer-Net.
 A consortium of organizations operate the SBU as a public identity utility under its own governance framework.
 Consortium members pay annual membership fees and provide supporting infrastructure to maintain a sustainable permissioned identity utility that is structured as an enterprise safe-space and purpose built for trusted commerce.
-As a Peer-Net within the Sovrin Network, the consortium leverages the Sovrin Foundation as a fee-based provider for the administration and delivery of a the DID Ledger associated with the *did:sov:biz* namespace.
+As a Peer-Net within the Sovrin Network, the consortium leverages the Sovrin Foundation as a fee-based provider for the administration and delivery of a the DID Ledger associated with the *did:sov:sbu* namespace.